-Alaris, through its subsidiaries, makes non-control private equity investments in a diversified range of profitable, well-managed private businesses throughout North America using a financing structure that allows us to provide capital in a manner that is tax-effective and allows existing owners of the private companies to retain control of their businesses.
-Our primary goals are to: (a) generate predictable revenue streams from our Partners; (b) increase our cash flow and book value per unit both organically and by making accretive investments into new and existing Partners; and (c) earn a premium to our invested dollars if a Partner chooses to redeem our investment after a certain period.
+Alaris, through its subsidiaries, makes non-control private equity investments in a diversified range of profitable, well-managed private businesses throughout North America using a financing structure that allows us to provide capital in a manner that is taxeffective and allows existing owners of the private companies to retain control of their businesses.
+Our primary goals are to: (a) generate predictable revenue streams from our Partners; (b) increase our cash flow and book value per unit both organically and by making accretive investments into new and existing Partners; and (c) earn a premium to our invested dollars when exiting an investment.
 These objectives will allow us to pay a predictable and stable distribution to our Unitholders and generate solid returns on investments that are redeemed.